 On another note, if you have children, you’ll want to visit the pool at Kidani Village.
 Both the pools at Jambo House and Kidani Village are excellent.
 But the Samawati Springs Pool has an amazing water play area for children.
 It also has a cool twisty slide.

 The following special dining experiences were previously available at Disney’s Animal Kingdom Lodge.
 However, as of this update, there is no information about them.

 - Wanyama Safari and Dinner

-The wine tasting at Jiko is usually held in the afternoons and includes a series of wine flights.
-Unfortunately, there is no further information for this experience at this time.
+The wine tasting at Jiko was usually held in the afternoons and included a series of wine flights.
+Check availability here.

-While visiting Kidani Village to dine at Sanaa, make sure to tour this portion of the resort.
-They have a beautiful savanna with animal viewing areas.
+While visiting Kidani Village to dine at Sanaa, make sure to tour the resort’s savanna viewing areas.
+They have a beautiful savanna with lots of animals.

 You might even see a giraffe.

-And if you remain up at Jambo House, take some time to explore the resort.
-They have two different savanna viewing areas.
+Additionally, there is plenty to explore at Jambo House, including two different savanna viewing areas.
 You’ll find the viewing area in the picture below is back behind the resort’s pool.

-It’s just a short walk away from The Mara, Jiko, and Boma.
-And then, there is a larger viewing area located off the back of the main lobby.
+It’s a short walk from The Mara, Jiko, and Boma.
+Another larger viewing area is located off the back of the main lobby.